A free, open-source python package for solving the near surface diamond electronic band structure.

 pip install diamond-bandalyzer

-To use the solver run:
+To use the solver ensure you are in the correct environment:

 Basic usage pathway: